 Unit Gf1, Bow Wharf, 221 Grove Road, London E3 5SN

-Ideal for uncovering new music, Hoxton Square Bar & Kitchen saw performances from the likes of Florence and the Machine, Mumford and Sons, Vampire Weekend, Foals and Lianne La Havas early in their careers.
-Live performance is a vital element of this intimate venue, and if that doesn’t tempt you in, their legendary chicken wings surely will.
-For every two basket of wings you buy on a Wednesday, you’ll get one free.
+Ideal for uncovering new music, Colours saw performances from the likes of Florence and the Machine, Mumford and Sons, Vampire Weekend, Foals and Lianne La Havas early in their careers.
+Live performance is a vital element of this intimate multi-arts bar and club – and if that doesn’t tempt you in, their legendary chicken wings surely will.
 See them off with a couple of their extraordinary cocktails.

 2-4 Hoxton Square, London N1 6NU

 Iris Bar at The Gherkin